helmfile/helmfile/docs/index.md

   write-values Write values files for releases.
 Similar to `helmfile template`, write values files instead of manifests.

 Flags:
       --allow-no-matching-release         Do not exit with an error code if the provided selector has no matching releases.
   -c, --chart string                      Set chart.
 Uses the chart set in release by default, and is available in template as {{ .Chart }}
       --color                             Output with color
       --debug                             Enable verbose output for Helm and set log-level to debug, this disables --quiet/-q effect
       --disable-force-update              do not force helm repos to update when executing "helm repo add" --enable-live-output                Show live output from the Helm binary Stdout/Stderr into Helmfile own Stdout/Stderr.
                                           It only applies for the Helm CLI commands, Stdout/Stderr for Hooks are still displayed only when it's execution finishes.
   -e, --environment string                specify the environment name.
 Overrides "HELMFILE_ENVIRONMENT" OS environment variable when specified. defaults to "default"
   -f, --file helmfile.yaml                load config from file or directory. defaults to "helmfile.yaml" or "helmfile.yaml.gotmpl" or "helmfile.d" (means "helmfile.d/*.yaml" or "helmfile.d/*.yaml.gotmpl") in this preference.
 Specify - to load the config from the standard input.
   -b, --helm-binary string                Path to the helm binary (default "helm") -h, --help                              help for helmfile -i, --interactive                       Request confirmation before attempting to modify clusters
       --kube-context string               Set kubectl context.
 Uses current context by default --log-level string                  Set log level, default info (default "info") -n, --namespace string                  Set namespace.
 Uses the namespace set in the context by default, and is available in templates as {{ .Namespace }}
       --no-color                          Output without color -q, --quiet                             Silence output.
 Equivalent to log-level warn -l, --selector stringArray              Only run using the releases that match labels.
 Labels can take the form of foo=bar or foo!=bar.
                                           A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
                                           "--selector tier=frontend,tier!=proxy --selector tier=backend" will match all frontend, non-proxy releases AND all backend releases.
                                           The name of a release can be used as a label: "--selector name=myrelease" --skip-deps                         skip running "helm repo update" and "helm dependency build" --state-values-file stringArray     specify state values in a YAML file.
 Used to override .Values within the helmfile template (not values template).
       --state-values-set stringArray      set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2).
 Used to override .Values within the helmfile template (not values template).
-  -v, --version                         version for helmfile
+      --strip-args-values-on-exit-error   On exit error, strip the values of the args -v, --version                           version for helmfile

 Use "helmfile [command] --help" for more information about a command.
 ```